 3) While in Shanghai Kawashima became a part of the Japanese Kwantung Army

 For a long time, Japan reserved special rights over Manchuria.
 Hence after the unification of China in the 1920s, they felt threatened about their position in the land.
-Consequently, the Japanese Kwantung Army which was stationed in Manchuria decided to take matters into their own hands.
+Consequently, the Japanese Kwantung Army in Manchuria decided to take matters into their own hands.
 The troops planted weak explosives along the Japanese-controlled South Manchurian Railway.
 They then accused Chinese saboteurs of this act and used it as a pretext to invade and control Manchuria.
 After the Japanese invasion of Manchuria, it was renamed Manchukuo.
-Finally, everything was under their control, they just needed to make it legitimate.
+Finally, everything was under their control.
+Now they just needed to make it legitimate.
 For this job, they had the perfect candidate: Yoshiko Kawashima.

 While in Shanghai, Kawashima met Ryukichi Tanaka, a military expert of the Japanese Army.
 Subsequently, she started working for military intelligence.
 It was her Mongolian and Manchurian connections that made her the army’s perfect recruit.
 She subsequently started working as a spy for General Kenji Doihara.